 How to Recover Deleted Data From Table in SQL Server?

 If someone loses their data, this situation is very chaotic.
 Sometimes, Microsoft SQL Server database table records are deleted by mistake during the management and maintenance of records that confront users with many problems.
-To solve this issue, this blog will show you how to recover deleted data from table in SQL Server 2019, 2017, 2016, 2014, 2012, 2008 and other versions.
-Keep reading to learn the best technique of how to recover deleted records in SQL Server using LSN and SQL Database Recovery tool.
+To solve this issue, this blog will show you how to recover deleted data from table in SQL Server 2019, 2017, 2016, 2014, 2012, 2008, and other versions.
+Keep reading to learn the best technique of how to recover deleted records in SQL Server using LSN and SQL recovery software.

 Database tables are objects that store all data in a database.
-In a table, the data is logically organized in a row and column format.
+In a table, the data is in logical order in a row and column format.
 Each row represents a unique record and each column represents a field in the record.

 How to Recover Deleted Data From Table in SQL Server Using LSN?